Project 1: Security Incident Tracking (COMP 5407F - September 2010)

 (as done in research papers).

-sites from anti-virus vendors such as Symantec and McAfee;
+anti-virus vendors such as Trend Micro, McAfee, Symantec

 These are examples only;